letsdrink/ouzo/docs/utils/time_ago.rst

 timeAgo.todayAt
 ~~~~~~~~~~~~~~~
-Key which is returning when *day is the same* and diff between current date and date is *greater than 60 minutes* and *less or equal than 24 hours*.
+Returned when *day is the same* and difference between current date and given date is *greater than 60 minutes* and *less or equal than 24 hours*.

 **Params:** ``array('label' => $date->format('H:i'))``